 - Drawing about 350 plans per year

-- We then took what we learned from the plan search database and connected it to the builders web sites so their customers could search for house plans from the builders site and not ours, keeping the customer from roaming.
-We continued to develop the database filters to where our web sites know what web site a person is browsing.
+- We then took what we learned from the plan search database and connected it to the builder’s websites so their customers could search for house plans from the builder’s site and not ours, keeping the customer from roaming.
+We continued to develop database filters so that our websites know what website a person is browsing.

 Sometime in 1999 to 2001

 - E-Mail and Websites

 - I was very intrigued with the whole Internet thing from the very beginning.
 In 1999 I got a hold of my first modem with a speed of 300 bits.
 (For those who don’t know, today we have connection speeds over 100 MB or 100,000,000 bits.)
 I watched the whole thing develop from black DOS screens with blinking cursors to what we have today.

 - It was time to get connected and use E-Mail as a form of communication.
 While I did have my own E-Mail account, there wasn’t much to do with it because very few people I knew had E-Mail.